rainlanguage/rain-sdk/docs/classes/redeemableerc20.md

 The token balances can be used indirectly for other claims, promotions and events as a proof of participation in the original distribution by token holders.

 The token can optionally be restricted by the `ITier` contract to only allow receipients with a specified membership status.

-This class provides an easy way to interact with RedeemableERC20's.

 <b>Signature:</b>